Raymond1785/how-to-ask-better-questions/README.md

 # How to Ask Better Questions

-> **Real stories.
-Real lessons.
-Better systems.**

-## Why this project?

-After more than 20 years working on real-world projects, I realized something important.

-Most project failures don't start with bad code.

-They start with asking the wrong questions.

-> **Because the cost of asking the wrong question is often rebuilding the entire system.**

-This repository is a collection of lessons learned from real projects.
+**Lessons learned from real development projects.**

-Every story begins with one simple question.

-Sometimes that question changed a data model.

-Sometimes it changed an architecture.

-Sometimes it changed an entire project.

-My hope is simple.

-If these stories help you ask one better question before starting your next project,

-then this repository has served its purpose.
+> **Every successful system starts with understanding the business, not just implementing the solution.**

 ---

-# Table of Contents

-Every story starts with a real question.

-## Story 001

-**Question: Are a Company and a Stock Really the Same Thing?**

-A question that completely changed the way we modeled financial products.
+## Why this repository?

+After more than 20 years of working on SAP implementation, global rollouts, AMS, and enterprise transformation projects, I realized that many expensive redesigns were not caused by poor technology.

+They happened because the wrong questions were asked—or the right questions were never asked.

+This repository documents real stories, practical lessons, and design thinking from enterprise projects.

+Not to teach SAP.

+But to encourage better thinking before making design decisions.

 ---

-## Story 002

-**Question: Can One Industry Really Describe a Company?**

-Why Industry was replaced by Capability.
+## What you'll find here

+* Real project stories
+* Lessons learned from enterprise implementations
+* Business thinking behind system design
+* Master data and architecture discussions
+* Questions that changed the direction of a project

 ---

-## Story 003
+## My philosophy

-**Question: Why Did We Remove the Security Master?**

-One design decision that reshaped our entire architecture.
+> **Every successful SAP project starts with understanding the business, not just implementing SAP.**

+I believe successful implementations depend on better business decisions—not just better technology.

+My approach is simple.

+> **Solve today's problem.**
+> **Prevent tomorrow's.**
+> **Build better systems.**

+Because the cost of asking the wrong question is often rebuilding the entire system.

 ---

-## Story 004

-**Question: When Does Parent Company Stop Being Enough?**

-Why relationships matter more than hierarchy.
+## About the stories

+Every story is based on real project experience.

+Some details have been modified or generalized to respect client confidentiality, but the lessons and design principles remain authentic.

 ---

-## Story 005

-**Question: Why Did We Create a Trading Specification Master?**

-Separating trading rules from financial products.

----

-## Story 006

-**Question: Can One Good Example Change an Entire Architecture?**

-Why the right example is often more powerful than the right definition.

----

-More stories are coming...
+## More stories are coming...

-More questions are waiting to be asked.
+**More questions are waiting to be asked.**